lyuma/Av3Emulator/README.md

 3.1.1:

 * Fix error when DynamicBone is not present in project.
-Thanks, DorCoMaNdO
+* Fix one cause of random bicycle pose when using experimental editor features.
+Thanks for reporting, DorCoMaNdO (In general, experimental features can lead to editor instability or crashes.
+Use at your own risk.)

 3.1.0: